Overview of search result ranking in SharePoint Server

 Add promoted results on top of the ranked search results.

-When you add a promoted result, which was called Best Bets in earlier versions of SharePoint Server, you show this result above the ranked results.
+When you add a promoted result, you show this result above the ranked results.
 For example, for the query "sick leave", you can add a link to a Human Resources site above all ranked results.

 Add a result block.